A Note and Link

 The properties of the system are the product of the interaction of the parts, not the parts taken separately.
 Therefore, a system cannot be divided into independent parts.
 The performance of a system depends on how the parts interact, not on how the parts perform separately.

-For Systems Based Improvement Video Part 2 and other lectures by Russell Ackoff see YouTube Russell Ackoff.
+For Systems Based Improvement Videos Parts 1 and 2, and other Lectures by Russell Ackoff see YouTube Russell Ackoff.

 Ackoff, R. L. 1993.
 From mechnanistic to social systemic thinking.
 Systems Thinking in Action Conference.
 (Link to pdf transcript).

 Castellano, J. F., S. Young and H. A. Roehm.
 2002.
 Teaching business as a system.
 Management Accounting Quarterly (Summer): 1-5.
 (Summary).

 De Geus, A. 1999.
 The living company.
 Harvard Business Review (March-April): 51-59.
 (Summary).

 Deming, W. E. 1993.
 The New Economics for Industry For Industry, Government & Education.
 Cambridge: Massachusetts Institute of Technology Center for Advanced Engineering Study.
 (Summary).

 Iansiti, M. and R. Levien.
 2004.
 Strategy as ecology.
 Harvard Business Review (March): 68-78.
 (Summary).